Soluto/tweek/README.md

 ### What is Tweek?

-Tweek is an open source feature management solution for changing and personalizing applications and system behavior dynamically, remotely, and in runtime independently from deployment/release cycles.
+Tweek is an open source feature management solution for changing and personalizing applications and system behavior dynamically, remotely, and in realtime independently from deployment/release cycles.

 #### Features
 - Feature toggles and gradual release